chaoyangnz/loadrush/README.md

 ### Metrics

 We integrate [InfluxDB](https://www.influxdata.com/) and send real-time measurements to the cloud, so we can do analytics later.
-Some basic metrics like requests/success/failure count, mean response time, RPS etc can be monitored in its platform.
+Some basic metrics like requests/success/failure count, mean response time, RPS, active virtual users etc can be monitored in its platform.
 We choose InfluxDB as it has an intuitive UI and easy to integrate.
 But we will add more integrations to other monitoring platforms in the future.

 ![](https://i.imgur.com/yEh9lpc.gif)